What To Do In The Event Of An Auto Collision

 Obtain the name, address, phone number, drivers license number, plate number, and insurance information of any other drivers involved in the accident, along with the names of anyone with injuries and any witnesses.
 But don't argue over who is at fault or admit blame.

-After recording the scene, call a Fradella's Collision Centers location and we will guide you through the next steps of getting your vehicle repaired quickly and safely.
+Whether your car is merely scratched and you need a trusted auto paint shop in New Orleans, or you’re in need of thorough collision repair, we’re at your service.
+After recording the scene, call one of Fradella’s auto body repair shops in New Orleans and we will guide you through the next steps of getting your vehicle repaired quickly and safely.